maroxtn/maroxtn.github.io/README.md

 ![dashboard](image/dashboard.png)

+In order to get the utmost accuracy, I used Scikit Optimize to optimize the hyperparameters of the model.
+It uses Bayesian meta-Optimization, which is not a gradient based optimization.
+Training this meta-optimizer took around a day and a half.
+It approximated the best possible hyperparameters for my model.
+This took place as my graduation project in order for me to obtain my computer science diploma.

 ## **Solo silver medal (2%) in a kaggle competition**
 I was ranked the 39th out of 3345 competitor (2%) that won me a silver medal.
 The competition is a featured competition targeting the knowledge tracing problem, i.e. estimating if a student would answer a question right or wrong based on their history.
 For my solution, I used an ensemble of an LGBM and SAINT transformer model, which you can find their respective sources, [here](https://github.com/maroxtn/LGBM-riiid-kaggle) and [here](https://github.com/maroxtn/SAINT-Transformer-riiid-kaggle).

 ![rank](image/rank.PNG)
 ## **Attention types comparison**
 The goal behind this project was to compare between [RNN using Bahdanau attention](https://arxiv.org/abs/1409.0473) translation, and Transformer translation, in terms of attention weights and translation quality.
 Both models had only one layer, similar in network size, training data, and number of epochs.
 The code is available [here](https://github.com/maroxtn/Transformer-vs-bahdanau-attention).
 The code is fully reproducible.

+Needless to say that the Transformer performed slighly better than the RNN model, but it could've performer even better if it wasn't for the limitation in its hyperparameters (1 layer, 1 attention head).

+The hyperparameters were constrained so a proper comparision in attention weights would be possible.
+It would be hard for example to see the difference between the attention weights of the two models if the Transformer had more than one attention head, or if it had more than one layer.
 &nbsp;

 ![rank](image/1.gif)

 The difference between transformer translation (first) attention weights, and Bahdanau attention translation (second).

 ## **SAINT Transformer guide notebook**
 After the Riiid competition ended, I wrote a notebook that extensively explains my implementation of the model, and my way of performing inference.
 You can find it [here](https://www.kaggle.com/abdessalemboukil/saint-training-inference-guide-39th-solution/comments).

+I got a bronze medal on this notebook as it provided a comprehensive guide for future googlers who want a solid starter notebook with a decent solution.
 ## **Scraped and trained a text generation model in Tunisian Arabic**
 I scraped tweets, Facebook comments and articles in Tunisian Arabic, that I used to train a text generation LSTM cell, which outputed interesting results.

+This project was a good opportunity for me to implement beam search and experiment with different hyper-parameters and see what they output.
+The problem however was that in order to get decent results, I need a really big dataset.

 ## **Trump Speech Generator**
 I used the huggingface Transformers library to immitate Trump's style of speech.
 To do that, I fine tuned GPT2 model on the bulk of 30 Trump's rally speeches.
 I used different text generation techniques to generate the text.
 This project was a good opportunity to test the huggingface library, and to experience the ease of their abstraction.